 - She also evokes empathy.
 Empathy, although often real, is also a reflection of our anxieties and fears.
 Lisa fears being subjected to unwarranted aggression and living in a society where aggression is very present.

 This situation is reminiscent of another woman who was worried about crying in front of commercials.
 She talked about sad music, but also about an advertisement that featured a man who had lost his wife.
-Crying in front of this kind of scene would therefore have more to do with fear of the death of our loved ones than with empathy.
+Becoming emotional in front of this kind of scene would therefore have more to do with fear of the death of our loved ones than with empathy.

 Something to remember: